varilink/services.docker/README.md

 By contrast, if you edited the value of the `MYENV` variable in the `.env` file instead, then this will take effect in any and all shells that you open.

 The `[SERVICES...]` argument(s) work exactly as they did in the previous step.
-Here you **must** use the `[SERVICES...]` argument to either limit the `playbook` command to the same list of services you used in the `raise-hosts` command or a subset thereof.
-You can't run the `playbook` command for services that you didn't include when you ran the `raise-hosts` command because not all the containers that are targets of the `playbook` command will be running.
+Here you **must** use the `[SERVICES...]` argument to limit the `playbook` command to the same list of services you used in the `raise-hosts` command.
+You can't run the `playbook` command for services that you didn't include when you ran the `raise-hosts` command and you mustn't omit services when you run the `playbook` command that you included when you ran the `raise-hosts` command.

 In this way it's possible to run `raise-hosts` for several services and then run `playbook` multiple times to deploy those services one-by-one or in other subsets to the running containers.
 Of course, you could omit a list of services for both the `raise-hosts` and `playbook` commands in which case you're running all the containers and deploying all the services at once.